Advice for people having glue treatment

 Will varicose veins come back?

 Some people develop new varicose veins over the years after any of the varicose vein treatments.
-Varicose veins may simply re-grow in the areas which have been dealt with, or they may develop in a different system of veins which was normal at the time of treatment.
-If veins develop again they can be treated.
+Varicose veins may re-grow in the areas which have been dealt with, or they may develop in a different system of veins which was normal at the time of treatment.
+If veins develop recur they can be treated.